Veri-te™ Resveratrol (Evolva)

 3/5 Evidence Score

 Branded yeast-fermented pharmaceutical-grade trans-resveratrol from Evolva (Switzerland).
 Distinguishing feature: produced via fermentation rather than extracted from Japanese knotweed (Polygonum cuspidatum) — yields >98% purity with no emodin contamination (the laxative anthraquinone present in knotweed).
-RESHAW Trial (Howe, Wong, Thaung Zaw et al., University of Newcastle, Australia) is the longest-running resveratrol study in postmenopausal women — 12-month + 12-month crossover (n=125-129, ages 45-85) at 75 mg twice daily (150 mg/day).
-Improved cognitive performance and cerebrovascular responsiveness; bone density improvements (lumbar spine and femoral neck); pain perception, menopausal symptoms, and quality of life all improved.
-Ornstrup 2014 (PMID 25494663) — bone mineral density in obese men.
+In long-running trials in postmenopausal women at 75 mg twice daily (150 mg/day), it improved cognitive performance and cerebrovascular responsiveness; bone density at the lumbar spine and femoral neck; and pain perception, menopausal symptoms, and quality of life.
+Bone mineral density improvements have also been seen in obese men.

 Benefits